There seems to be some confusion about how a new boat is considered and chosen for WorkBoat’s Top 10 Significant Boats of 2019.

 - The story must have a list of specifications, including owner, builder and designer.
 You can request one of our spec sheets by emailing me at firstname.lastname@example.org or calling me at 985-626-0298/985-635-9995.

 - There have to be quotes from at least one of the major participants in the project for an On The Ways item, and more than one person quoted in a Boats and Gear article or Cover Story.

 - Photos — the more the merrier.
 There is no guarantee we will use them all, but the more photos our art director has to choose from the better his layout will turn out.

-Our 10 Significant Boats of the year will be announced in the fall, but keep in mind that we are already working on the August issue.
-Our Boat of the Year comes from one of the 10 Significant Boats and will be announced at the Significant Boats breakfast at the International WorkBoat Show in New Orleans in December.
+Our 10 Significant Boats of the year will be announced in the fall.
+Our Boat of the Year comes from one of the 10 Significant Boats and will be announced at the Significant Boats breakfast/party at the International WorkBoat Show in New Orleans in December.

 Again, if you have any questions about qualifying for our Top 10 Significant Boats, you can contact me at the email address or phone numbers above.
 Significant Boats continues to grow in popularity, and we want you and your boat to be a part of it.